Sorry, you need to enable JavaScript to visit this website.

 • begun to acquire independent research skills and experience of putting them into practice;

-• acquired experience and guidance in formulating a realistic research topic and prepared written work to a strict timetable;
+• acquired experience in preparing written work to a strict timetable; and

-• acquired sufficient knowledge and understanding of advanced economics and data science through hands-on work to proceed to a career as a professional economist in industry, government, or public institutions.
+• acquired sufficient knowledge and understanding of advanced economics to proceed to a career as a professional economist in industry or to a research degree.

 Continuing